 To support the orchestration actions in USM Anywhere, you must configure a connection with the PAN-OS firewall.
-This connection enables the AlienApp to send a request to the Palo Alto Networks PAN-OS API.
+This connection enables the AlienApp to send a request to the PAN-OS API.

 Important: USM Anywhere can only communicate with one PAN-OS instance per sensor.
-If you have multiple PAN-OS instances in your network, AT&T Cybersecurity recommends that you contact AT&T Cybersecurity Technical Support for setup help.
+If you have multiple PAN-OS instances in your network, contact AT&T Cybersecurity Technical Support for assistance.

 To configure the connection for PAN-OS